-This post contains collections of products that I personally recommend so you can get your board on.
-It may contain affiliate links
+This post contains collections of products that I personally recommend (it may contain affiliate links).

 The Best Trader Joe’s Cheese

-UNEXPECTED CHEDDAR- The best Cheddar at TJ’s.
+The best Cheddar at TJ’s.
 Sharp, while still being buttery and sweet.
 Crumble it up and people will go wild over this.
 An alternative is Kerrygold Dubliner Cheddar, however, it’s not been as fresh the last few times I’ve been to Trader Joes.

 A cheese board staple.
 Double or Triple cream…the creamier the better.
 Try to pick one of the more symmetrical slices (for looks) and garnish with a sprig of rosemary on top.
 The French Brie (two photos down) is my favorite; it can get a little messy and less pretty on the board, but it tastes amazing.

-Trader Joe’s Charcuterie Options
+The Best Trader Joe’s Charcuterie Options

-Trader Joe’s Fruit Recommendations
+Trader Joe’s Fruit & Veggie Recommendations

-RASPBERRIES– Nice addition for color and texture.
+A nice addition for color and texture.
 Blackberries can work too, but give them a “taste test” to ensure they’re not bitter before you buy them (TJ’s blackberries are hit or miss).
 NOTE: blueberries are pretty small and don’t have the same impact on the plate so skip those.

-CUCUMBER– Get the Persian variety and slice uniformly.
+Get the Persian variety and slice uniformly.

-LES PETITES CARROTS– These look much fancier than baby carrots.
+These look much fancier than baby carrots.
 They’re colorful (purple, yellow, white & orange) and people love them.
 Some of the carrots in this pack can be thick, so feel free to slice in half length-wise, so you can more servings out of each package.
 If you don’t have access to these, simply cut some regular carrots in thin slices.

 The Best Trader Joe’s Crackers

-SAVORY THINS– Good gluten-free option for guests.
+Good gluten-free option for guests.

 Don’t Forget the Accoutrements

-DRIED PERSIMMONS: Great for colorful garnish with a unique look and sweet taste.
+Great for colorful garnish with a unique look and sweet taste.
 Unfortunately, they are only in stock only half the year in Trader Joe’s, so snag them before July comes around.

 A sweet treat to sprinkle on the cheese board.
 The dried strawberries in this package are the crowd favorite!!